bondy-io/bondy/doc/modules/bondy_rbac_group.md

 </code></pre>
 <br />

-Takes a list of groupnames and returns any that can't be found.
+Takes a list of groupnames and returns any that can't be found on the realm identified by `RealmUri` or in its prototype (if set).

 <a name="update-3"></a>